MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 # Tutorial: Write and simulate qubit-level programs in Q\#

-Welcome to the Quantum Development Kit tutorial on writing and simulating a basic quantum program that operates on individual qubits.
+Welcome to the Quantum Development Kit (QDK) tutorial on writing and simulating a basic quantum program that operates on individual qubits.

 Although Q# was primarily created as a high-level programming language for large-scale quantum programs, it can just as easily be used to explore the lower level of quantum programs: directly addressing specific qubits.
 The flexibility of Q# allows users to approach quantum systems from any such level of abstraction, and in this tutorial we dive into the qubits themselves.